Bhart97/CDE-project/module/part b/README.md

 Verify that you can reach each EC2 instance through a SSH connection.

-WARNING: currently assigns to a public IP address in the template
+**WARNING:** the current version (2/8/2021) of this template automatically assigns a public IP address and may be deprecated in the future.

 Troubleshoot:
 - Common errors can occur due to syntax mistakes.
-- Ensure the the public key matches the private key on your local machine, else delete the stack and choose a working keypair.
+- Ensure the the public key matches the private key on your local machine, else delete the stack and choose a functional keypair.
-- If connecting within a public subnet, a public IP address must be assigned.

 **2. Configuration Mangement**